-Vilnius University Press uses Open Journal System as peer-review system for electronic submission and single-blind peer review of manuscripts by at least two experts in the field for peer-reviewed journals.
+Vilnius University Press uses Open Journal System as peer-review system for electronic submission and double-blind peer review of manuscripts by at least two experts in the field for peer-reviewed journals.
 Books are reviewed following Vilnius University procedure for accepting monographs as suitable for publication.

 Based on the following criteria, the reviewers assess if the book or article may be accepted without revisions, with minor or major revisions, or if it should be rejected.
 The core of any review is an objective assessment of both the technical rigour and the novelty of the presented work.

 - Clarity of thesis statement and declaration of purpose;

 - Relevance and description of the empirical investigation;

 - Reproducible methods of the research and results;